Political Topics

 Education

-We already have a functioning dual model, both in second and third level, but we need to ensure that these models are equal to each other, that students have the opportunity to continue their studies regardless of their first education.
+Second and third level education already has a functioning dual model, but we need to ensure that these models are equal to each other, that students have the opportunity to continue their studies regardless of their first programme.
+Everyone has the right to a quality and safe education.

 Culture

-In recent years, the role of culture has been undermined and we as a society have forgotten its meaning.
-The role of culture is to educate and, above all, to entertain.
+In recent years, the role of culture has been jeopardised and we as a society have forgotten its meaning.
+The role of culture is to educate and above all to entertain.
 Culture can be eye-opening but also harmonious.
-Art and culture are a very important part of society and we must preserve it, keep it strong and alive and it must be accessible, for everyone.
-By ensuring a cultural policy that supports diversity and a wide range of culture, we strengthen the welfare and well-being of Finns.
+Art and culture are a very important part of society and we need to preserve it, keep it strong and vibrant and it should be accessible to all.
+By ensuring a cultural policy that supports diversity and a wide range of cultural offerings, we strengthen the well-being and welfare of the Finnish people.